dy1z/docs/content/docs/development/tailwindcss.md

 The settings you define here will be merged on top of the internal ones, so you can use it to do things like safelisting class names or defining additional purge paths.

-<alert type="warning">Tailwind CSS JIT currently doesn't support advanced PurgeCSS options.</alert>
+<alert type="warning">Tailwind CSS JIT currently doesn't support configuring PurgeCSS options.</alert>

 ## Shorthand CSS